 - Price appropriateness

-Hardcover books are preferred due to their durability.
-Works which are of lasting value will be purchased in hardcover when available, and paperback copies will be bound.
-Books for which the librarians anticipate heavy use will be purchased in hardback or bound paperbacks.
-Paperbacks will be purchased for rapidly changing topics or in interests of economy.
+Works which are of lasting value, will be purchased in hardcover when available.
+Paperbacks will be purchased for rapidly changing topics or in the interest of economy.
 In general, single copies of books are purchased.
 If a topic is very popular, the library will consider purchasing multiple copies.

 Electronic resources are defined as any material requiring a computer for access.
-The SCC library shall choose to acquire or access electronic resources based on the above selection guidelines.
-Because there is often a print equivalent to electronic resources, the following will be considered in choosing format.
+The Schnare library shall choose to acquire or access electronic resources based on the above selection guidelines.
+Because there is often a physical equivalent to electronic resources, the following will be considered in choosing format.

 - Equivalent price or increase in price is considered appropriate for advantage of format.